andresebr/kumodd/README.md

     python3 kumod.py -s gdrive -l all
     ```

-    It will open a web browser to the login page of the cloud service (e.g. google
+    Kumodd will open a web browser to the login page of the cloud service (e.g. google
     drive).
 Login to the cloud account.
 After logging in, the page will request
     approval for the web service to access the cloud account.
 Approve the access.
 Then,
     kumodd stores the access credentials in the config directory.
 Later use of kumodd
     will not prompt for login details again until the token expires or the generated
     file is deleted.

-    If there is no local browser, kumod prints a URL for the login page of the cloud
+    If there is no local browser, kumod will instead print a URL for the login page of
-    service.
+    the cloud service.
 Copy the URL and paste it into a browser.
-Login to the cloud account.
-It
+Login to the cloud
-    will ask for approval of the web app.
+    account.
+It will ask for approval of the web app.
 Click "Approve".
-After clicking approve, the
+After clicking
-    web page will show an access token.
-Kumodd will be waiting for input.
-Copy and
+    approve, the web page will show an access token.
+Kumodd will be waiting for
-    paste that token into kumodd and press enter.
-Kumod then saves the token in
+    input.
+Copy and paste that token into kumodd and press enter.
+Kumod then saves the
-    config/gdrive.dat, for later use.
+    token in config/gdrive.dat, for later use.

 ### Usage